corradodiba/scm-nodets-backend/README.md

 # Access method to the software:

-On your search bar, type:
+:mag: On your search bar, type:

 ` localhost:3000/students` to see the *students*.